dmaust/AnsibleExample/README.md

 Install ansible using python pip with `pip install ansible`.

-Once ansible is installed, servers may be provisioned using the following command
+Once ansible is installed, servers may be provisioned using the following command:

 ```
-ansible-playbook -i hosts -s playbooks/memcached-setup.yml
+ansible-playbook -i hosts playbooks/memcached-setup.yml
 ```